SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/getting_started/install_browser_drivers.nl.md

 ### Adding Executables to your `PATH`
 Most drivers require an extra executable for Selenium to communicate with the browser.
-You can manually specify where the executable lives before starting WebDriver, but this can make your tests less portable as the executables will need to be in the same place on every machine, or include the executable within your test code repository.
+You can manually specify where the executable lives before starting WebDriver, but this can make your tests less portable, as the executables will need to be in the same place on every machine, or included within your test code repository.

 By adding a folder containing WebDriver's binaries to your system's path, Selenium will be able to locate the additional binaries without